xdividr/dreamcloud-docs/source/dreamcompute/tutorials/how-to-install-libmodsec-with-nginx.rst

     # git clone https://github.com/SpiderLabs/ModSecurity-nginx.git

-Next, we need to grab the Nginx source and verify it:
+Next, grab the Nginx source and verify it:

 .. code::

     # wget http://nginx.org/download/nginx-1.10.1.tar.gz

-We'll also want to grab the developer's signing key and verify the contents of our download.
+It's also important to grab the developer's signing key and verify the contents of our download.
 First, we'll need the signing key, which we can download from a public PGP keyserver:

 .. code::